-One way to do it is by use of Microsoft Excel (or something similar like the free and open-source OpenOffice Spreadsheet).
-With it, you create a basic template to be used over and over again - each and every pay period.
-Once created, you simply enter the hours worked, and it performs the calculations for you.
-Viola!
-Your payroll is complete (of course, you then need to manually issue cheques and transfer funds to your employee bank accounts, but that’s a discussion for another day).
-Preparing payroll in Excel is actually not all that difficult, providing your deductions and calculations aren’t complex.
+The simplest way to do this is by using Microsoft Excel (or something similar like the free and open-source OpenOffice Spreadsheet); with it, you create a basic template to be used over and over again for each and every pay period.
+From there, you simply enter the hours worked and Excel performs the calculations for you: hey, presto - your payroll is complete.
+Provided your deductions and calculations aren’t complex, preparing payroll in Excel is actually not all that difficult, so, even if you're not a spreadsheet whizz, let's explore how you can do it.

 Step 1: Open a New Excel Spreadsheet

 If you don’t have Excel already on your computer, you can quickly and easily download either OpenOffice or LibreOffice.
 Both of these are free and provide a productivity suite nearly identical to Microsoft Office (word processing, presentations, and spreadsheets).
 Once installed, open a new spreadsheet.
 This will become your payroll template.

 Step 2: Create the Column Names

 You’ll see that a spreadsheet has letters across the top (to identify each column) and numbers down the left-hand side (to indicate the row).
 Each cell is named according to its letter and number (A2, B5, and so on).
 A basic payroll template needs the following columns (you can adjust the names as you need):

 - Overtime Pay Rate (D1)